kkawakam/rust-presentation/content.md

 - We can check for data races **AT COMPILE TIME**
 ---
 ## Message Passing
-* This is equivalent to the ownership semantics of moving ownership from one variable to another.
 * Instead, we are moving ownership of the data from the one thread to another thread.
+Before we were moving ownership of data from one variable binding to another.

 ```rust
 use std::sync::mpsc::channel;